Moon-of-Anthracite/EmpSystem/README.md

-# Employee Management System with Basic CRUD Capabilities
+# EmpSystem
-A Java Web App developed while learning the basics of Spring Framework & Thymeleaf Template Engine.
+A Java Web App developed while learning the basics of Spring Framework, Bootstrap Framework & Thymeleaf Template Engine.

 ## Introduction
+- EmpSystem is an Employee Management System with Basic CRUD Capabilities & Simplified UI.
+- It was developed in the course of learning how to implement Spring Framework with Java.

 ## Project Details

 ### Summary
+- EmpSystem is a Java Web App built using Spring Framework for Back-End Development.
+- It utilizes Thymeleaf Template Engine along with Bootstrap Framework for Front-End.
+- It features an index of employees with the option to add, edit & remove employees.

 ### Views
 This web app consists of 3 distinct views viz.
 Employee List, Add Employee & Edit Employee.